Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 ## 1.4.2 Preventing vulnerabilities

-*Advance information: 'Common prevention methods' will be assessed.*

 ### Penetration testing

 Pen testing is when authorised users (including white hat hackers) probe a network for weaknesses, and attempt to exploit them.
 It is used to check how resistant a network is against malicious attacks by trying to identify security issues before they are exploited.
 White hat hackers or organisations who attempt to find vulnerabilities can get paid hundreds of thousands for finding issues!